 Environmental Sustainability Learning Community (RLC)

 Are you going to be a student in the College of Life Sciences and Agriculture (COLSA)?
 Are you interested in conservation and sustainability of the natural world?
-Are you interested in living and learning with students who share the same passion?
-First-year students will live together on a floor in Haaland Hall and form a creative environment for group studying and social interaction.
-Haaland Hall is one of our newest residence halls and is located close to the science buildings.
+Do you want to live and learn with students who share the same passion?
+First-year students will live together on a floor in Haaland Hall, in traditional-style rooms, to form a creative environment for group studying and social interaction.
 This is an exciting opportunity to live and learn alongside like-minded students with an interest in exploring environmental issues and sustainability across disciplines and gain a global perspective!

 August, 2008